ossf/gemara/docs/adr/0001-logical-model.md

 ## Action

-Create a commmunity-defined model in a version-controlled project that can be extended with supplemental resources such as schemas and SDKs.
+Create a community-defined model in a version-controlled project that can be extended with supplemental resources such as schemas and SDKs.

 ## Consequences